evolution/wordpress/README.md

 bundle exec cap staging evolve:logs:evolution
 ```

-These and more can be found in the [Evolution tasks directory](https://github.com/evolution/wordpress/tree/master/lib/capistrano/tasks).
+These and more can be found in the [Capistrano tasks reference](./docs/REF-cap-tasks.md).